canjessemoon/webreader/RAILWAY_HEALTHCHECK.md

 1. **Updated Railway Configuration**
    - Changed healthcheck path to `/healthz` in `railway.json`
    - Added multiple health check endpoints to cover all possibilities
-   - Created a boot script (`railway-boot.sh`) to ensure proper startup
+   - Created a JavaScript boot script (`railway-boot.js`) to ensure proper startup and avoid permission issues with shell scripts

 2. **Added CommonJS Server Alternative**
    - Created `server-railway.js` as a CommonJS version of our server
    - Boot script tries this version first before falling back to ES Modules
+   - Added robust health check functionality to the boot script

 3. **Enhanced Port Binding**
    - Updated server to bind to `0.0.0.0` to listen on all interfaces